Statistics from Altmetric.com

 FBT or AFT over 12 months.
 FBT comprised 24 h long sessions in three phases: the first to absolve the parents of responsibility of causation of the illness and affirming positive aspects of their parenting; the second to assist parents in transferring eating and weight control back to the adolescent; the third to establish a healthy relationship between adolescent and parents.
 AFT comprised thirty-two 45 min sessions in three phases: the first to establish the therapist–patient relationship, make initial assessment and establish weight gain goals; the second to develop ability to tolerate negative affect; the third to focus on termination of therapy.

-Primary: Full remission from anorexia nervosa (weight …
+Primary: Full remission from anorexia nervosa (weight ≥95% of weight expected for sex, age and …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.